 Chad Syverson, J. Baum Harris Professor of Economics

-Challenges in Private Equity (ManCon Panel)
+Challenges in Private Equity and Private Capital (ManCon Panel)

 Moderated by Steven Neil Kaplan, Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance